mjuenema/xix-event-mib/README.md

 (*xixEventId*) and a message (*xixEventText*).
 The message may contain any kind of text that describes the event.
 The purpose of the identifier is to distinguish between different types of events.
-Its content is generally not meant ot be displayed by an SNMP manager.
+Its content is generally not meant to be displayed by an SNMP manager.

 An *xixEventClear* notification contains only the identifier.
 Its purpose is to signal to the SNMP manager that a any previously